swiftlang/swift-evolution/proposals/nnnn-actors.md

 Actors are similar to classes in all respects independent of isolation: actor types can have `static` and `class` methods, properties, and subscripts.
 All of the attributes that apply to classes apply to actors in much the same way, except where those semantics conflict with actor isolation.
 An actor type satisfies an `AnyObject` requirement.

+### Isolated parameters

 ### Non-isolated declarations

 An instance method, computed property, or subscript of an actor may be annotated with `nonisolated`.
-When a declaration is `nonisolated`, it (or its accessors) are no longer actor-isolated to the `self` instance of the actor.
+When a declaration is `nonisolated`, it (or its accessors) have a `self` parameter that is not `isolated`.

-By default, the mutable stored properties (declared with `var`) of an actor are actor-isolated to the actor instance.
-A stored property may be annotated with `nonisolated(unsafe)` to remove this restriction.

 A declaration may be declared to be non-isolated: